Culture corner: The importance of corporate giving

 Each month, we interview a Richter partner to gain insight into how our leadership finds balance and focus in a demanding job, and what non-technical skills contribute to career success.

 This month, it’s all about community.
 Community giving is a central value at Richter; it’s something we focus on through the Richter Charitable Foundation, the Richter Innovation and Social Entrepreneurship program, and of course, our annual Community Day.
-In this interview, Partner Mitch Silverstein explains why this value is so important.
+In this interview, Consultant Mitch Silverstein explains why this value is so important.

 Why is getting involved in the community and giving back necessary?